How to Plan Baby’s First-Birthday Party

 And as for how long you should make the bash, it depends on your baby.
 XO Group creative services director and party design expert Lori Richmond says, “There’s no ideal length for a first-birthday party, and only you know how much your baby can take.
 Err on the side of just a couple of hours, rather than an all-day affair -- parties can be overwhelming for small babies, especially if you have a lot of guests!”
 Richmond recommends having the party in a venue that has a private quiet space, so if baby gets fussy or needs a breather, you can take her there to nap.

-How many people to invite
+Who and how many to invite

 It can be tough to figure out how intimate or huge the party is going to be.
 If it’s going to be intimate, the guest list might include grandparents, aunts and uncles, and a few baby friends from mommy and me classes.
 If you want to go all out and have a huge bash, you can invite your whole extended family, your friends, coworkers who have kids and so on.
 It ultimately depends on your own preferences.
 “Either way, it’s a day to commemorate,” says Mase.
 “Your little one has grown so much in this first year, passed many developmental milestones, and you have made it through the first year of being a mom or dad, and that’s definitely an achievement to celebrate.”
 Your budget also plays a role in the size of your party -- obviously the more people you have, the more food, beverages and space you’re going to need.